jcalosor/commission-converter/README.md

 ```

 ### Usage
-1. Upload / Paste your .csv file in the `public/` directory.
+1. Upload / paste your .csv file in the `public/` directory.
-2. Go to your terminal and execute the commission script with the csv file as first parameter.
+2. Go to your terminal and execute the commission script with the csv file as the first parameter.

 ```